Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Summary and conclusion

 \section{Summary and conclusion}

-In this paper, we numerically study the velocity distribution for protoplasmic streaming in plant cells using LNS simulations on 3D cylinders discretized by regular cubic lattices.
-The goal of our study is to determine whether experimentally observed and reported peaks in the velocity distribution can be reproduced by LNS simulations.
-Additionally, we are interested in whether the circular motion of fluid over the surfaces of cells has nontrivial effects on the flows inside the cells.
+In this paper, we numerically study the velocity distribution for protoplasmic streaming in plant cells using Langevin and Navier-Stokes (LNS) simulation on two different 3D lattices, A and B. The boundary velocity rotates on the cylindrical surface of lattice A, whereas it is parallel to the longitudinal direction on lattice B. In the LNS simulation scheme, the velocity field $\vec{V}$ is treated as a fluctuating stochastic variable under a Brownian random force of strength $D$.
+Therefore, the simulated velocity distributions can be compared and identified with the reported experimentally observed velocity distribution.
+The goal of this study is to confirm this expectation.
+Additionally, we are interested in whether the velocity fluctuations due to Brownian forces have nontrivial effects on the mixing of flows inside the cells.

-The velocity distributions $h(V_z)$ of $|V_z|$ along the longitudinal direction of the cylinder and $h(V)$ of the velocity magnitude $V(=\!|\vec{V}|)$ are calculated on two different lattices A and B. These $|V_z|$ and $V$ and their distributions are obtained for the angle $\theta$ from the vertical direction of $\theta\!=\!0^\circ, 35^\circ, 75^\circ$.
-The distributions $h(V_z)$ and $h(V)$ as the mean values of all $\theta$ are also calculated.
-The boundary velocity rotates on the cylindrical surface on lattice A, while the boundary velocity on lattice B is parallel to the longitudinal direction.
-The strength of random Brownian motion $D$ is varied in the range of $0\!\leq\!D\!\leq\!1000$ as an input parameter.
+We find that the velocity distribution $h(V_z)$ of $|V_z|$ has a peak corresponding to the boundary velocity for $D\!\geq\!10$.
+The shape of $h(V_z)$ on lattice A in the range $50\!\leq\!D\!\leq 1000$ is close to the reported experimental data.
+Moreover, the $D$ value is predicted to be in the region $50\!\leq\!D\!\leq 100$ from the fluctuation dissipation relation of Landau and Lifschitz.
+The radial dependence of $\vec{V_z}$ calculated at several angles $\theta$ from the vertical direction on the cross section is in good agreement with the theoretical prediction.

-We find two different peaks in $h(V)$ at two different velocities $V_1$ and $V_2$ ($V_1<V_2$) when $D$ is increased to $10\!\leq\!D\!\leq 100$ or greater, where $V_2$ corresponds to the boundary velocity.
-The Brownian motion of fluid particles is reflected in the emergence of the first peak in $h(V)$ at $V_1$ and the second peak of $h(V)$ at $V_2$ such that the curve $h(V)$ has a tail at $V>V_2$.
-This appearance of fluid particles at a velocity $V>V_2$ higher than the boundary velocity $V_2$ is also a nontrivial effect of Brownian motion and is expected to play a nontrivial role in enhancing mixing.
+We also find two different peaks in $h(V)$, $(V\!=\!\|\vec{V}\|)$ at two different velocities $V_1$ and $V_2$ ($V_1<V_2$) when $D$ is increased to $10\!\leq\!D\!\leq 100$ or greater, where the second peak $V_2$ corresponds to the boundary velocity.
+The Brownian force is reflected in the emergence of a tail in $h(V)$ for $V>V_2$.
+This appearance of velocities $V>V_2$ higher than the boundary velocity $V_2$ is expected to play a nontrivial role in enhancing mixing.

-For the effect of the nonparallel circulation of the boundary velocity, which is known to be activated by the so-called molecular motor, we find that circular motion increases the maximum velocity.
-This velocity increment implies that the circular motion enhances the mixing of biological materials.
-Importantly, the mixing enhancement only appears in the presence of Brownian motion of the fluid particles.